Our Sacred History

 they had fled into Texas after an attack by the Mexican Army near Zaragosa, Coahuila.

-led to betrayal.
+settled to farming in Mexico.
 In May 1873, Col. Ranald Mackenzie and six companies of the 4th U.S. Cavalry

 from Ft.
-Clark crossed the Rio Grande and attacked Costalites’ camp and a nearby
+Clark crossed the Rio Grande and attacked a nearby

 location by black Seminole scouts, one of whom roped Chief Costalies and dragged him

 behind his horse.
-Nineteen Indians were killed in the attack and 41 Lipan and Kickapoos
+Nineteen Indians were killed in the attack and Costalites and 41 Kickapoos

-were taken prisoner, among them Chief Costalites.
+were taken prisoner.
 The prisoners were brought to

 Ft.
 Clark and were then marched to San Antonio, where they were housed in a corral